 To connect the MAX to your LAN or WAN, follow these steps:

-- 1 If applicable, connect your Ethernet LAN cable to the Ethernet interface on the MAX. - 2 Connect the MAX to the ISDN jacks.
+- 1 If applicable, connect your Ethernet LAN cable to the Ethernet interface on the MAX. - 2 Connect the MAX either directly to the T1/PRI line or through other network interface equipment.